GirianSeed/raven/README.md

 The library includes a PlayStation SPU emulator for audio synthesis.<br>
 This is adapted from [rpsx](https://github.com/KieronJ/rpsx)'s SPU implementation.<br>

-The following sources were referenced to improve rpsx's implementation and fix bugs:
+The following sources were referenced to improve rpsx's SPU implementation and fix bugs:
 - nocash's [psx-spx](https://psx-spx.consoledev.net) hardware documentation.
 - [DuckStation](https://github.com/stenzek/duckstation)'s SPU implementation.
-- [Mednafen](https://mednafen.github.io)'s SPU FIR resampling implementation.
+- [Mednafen](https://mednafen.github.io)'s half-band reverb resampling implementation.

 This project is still very much a work-in-progress.
 Expect some songs to sound slightly (or very) incorrect.<br>
 In addition the reverb algorithm isn't anywhere near perfect, and lacks proper low-pass filtering at 11.025 kHz.